How to become a real estate agent in three simple steps

 In theory you could learn all you need to in order to pass this test on your own, although most states make it mandatory to complete a pre-licensing course at a reputable training center in order to progress.
 The cost of real estate school can vary, although on average a pre-licensing course will set you back between $200 and $300.

 There are also variations in terms of the amount of time that state regulators expect prospective agents to spend in training.
 In Virginia this is set at 60 hours for agents and 180 hours for brokers, for example.
+In other states, the process can be a bit different, like getting a real estate license online in Tennessee.

 The institutions that are accredited to provide pre-licensing training are many and varied, ranging from community colleges right up to full-blown universities.